 SteelSeries Rival 700

 Although when compared to other gaming mice, the SteelSeries Rival 700 can look a bit ‘basic’, it’s far from it under the hood.
-It features an advanced optical sensor that is said to offer zero hardware acceleration and true 1:1 tracking, enabling precise movement – and you can tell the difference instantly, especially when combined with a 144Hz monitor.
+It features an advanced optical sensor that offers zero hardware acceleration and 1:1 tracking, enabling precise movement – and you can tell the difference instantly, especially when combined with a 144Hz monitor.

 It features a whopping 16,000 DPI, up from 6500 on the original Rival, enabling gamers to find the perfect cursor sensitivity for their style of gaming – although, in our experience, trying to use the mouse at 16,000 DPI is almost impossible.